 RIVER RUN CENTRE

-Tickets to see Digging Roots and Dione Taylor cost $42 for adults, $40 for seniors and students. $20 uGO tickets are available to university and college students with valid ID. $5 eyeGO tickets are available to high school students with valid ID.
+Tickets to see Amanda Rheaume cost $30 for adults, $28 for seniors and $25 for those under 30.
 Tickets can be purchased at River Run Centre box office, 35 Woolwich St. in Guelph, by calling 519-763-3000, or online.

 Amanda Rheaume is presented by River Run Centre as part of the Borealis Music Series, which also receives funding support from the Ontario Arts Council and the SOCAN Foundation.
 River Run Centre is funded in part by the Government of Canada and gratefully acknowledges 2019-2020 season sponsor Richardson GMP.